 Video game controllers and games, in general, have built-in motion sensors today.
 Video game controllers that can track the orientation and acceleration of a player became famous in 2006 with the introduction of Nintendo’s Wii Remote Controller.
-However, motion sensors have been in use in arcade games in the 1990s.
-An arcade game called “Hang-On” featured a motorbike in which a player could ride and move with his/her body.
+However, motion sensors have been in use in arcade games since the 1990s.
+An arcade game called “Hang-On” featured a motorbike, which a player could ride and move with his/her body.

 3. Security Systems

 Home security has never been the same ever since the use of sensors.
 Today’s security systems have motion sensors that trigger an alarm when an intruder is detected.
 You ideally turn these systems on when you leave your house, so they can catch potential intruders when they move.
 Some of them can be programmed to activate security cameras when motions are detected.